 To advance sustainability, the team has worked with the UMS Faculty of Sustainable Agriculture, Kivatu Nature Farm and vocational students from GKC (School for Experiential and Entrepreneurial Development).

-After growing and harvesting enough rice to meet their own needs, the farmers have branded for sale their surplus rice as ‘Wagas Dati’, meaning our rice in the Dusun language.
+After growing and harvesting enough rice to meet their own needs, the farmers have branded for sale their surplus rice (2,175kg of a dozen varieties worth RM 36,361) as ‘Wagas Dati’, meaning our rice in the Dusun language.

 What is next?

 Moving forward with ensuring food sovereignty in Sabah, we hope to reach more rice farmers in 2021-2022 to rekindle the spirit and joy of rice planting and revitalize more land.